 Which Cake Pan?

 Use whichever 9×13 inch pan you have on hand.
 I usually lean towards a glass 9×13 inch pan simply because the cake looks extra beautiful serving right out of the dish.
+It’s what I prefer when making cookies and cream cake and yellow sheet cake, too.
 If using a metal baking pan, keep a close eye on the cake.
 Metal pans usually mean a quicker bake time, though my test recipes (in all different pans) each finished baking around the same time.

 Vanilla Sheet Cake Ingredients

 Whether you’re a beginner baker or pro, you’ll be happy to see that this vanilla sheet cake requires only a handful of super basic baking ingredients.
 Each one serves a purpose and for best results, I don’t recommend making substitutions.

 - Cake Flour: Cake flour produces the softest cake.
 There’s simply no competition, but you can certainly make this cake flour substitute if needed.
 Cake flour is sold in the baking aisle with the other flours.
 You can use leftovers in any recipes using cake flour.

 - Sugar & Salt: Sugar sweetens the cake and salt adds flavor.

 - Baking Powder & Baking Soda: Remember the differences in baking powder vs baking soda and why it’s important to use both in some recipes?

 - Butter: Room temperature butter is the workhorse behind this whole recipe, especially the reverse creaming method.
 It also adds flavor.
 I recommend using unsalted butter in this sheet cake recipe.
 If you’re interested, here’s a post I wrote on salted butter vs unsalted butter.